markfinger/python-react/README.md

 print(component.render_js())
 ```

-If you only want to translate your JSX files to JS, you can translate and bundle your source code into
+If you only want to plug your JSX files into the client-side, you can translate the source code and
-a single file by using `bundle_component`.
+bundle it into a single file by using `bundle_component`.

 ```python
 from react.bundle import bundle_component